WARS ABROAD, WARS AT HOME

 OUR POOR, STRUGGLING MILITARY-INDUSTRIAL COMPLEX

 The prospect of a cut to the military elicited a storm of condemnation across the media landscape.
-The National Review wrote that “cutting the resources available to the Pentagon is a bad idea,” noting that, “for decades, America Image result for defense spending 2018has short-changed defense” meaning “America’s ability to defend its allies, its partners, and its own vital interests is increasingly in doubt.”
+The National Review wrote that “cutting the resources available to the Pentagon is a bad idea,” noting that, “for decades, America has short-changed defense” meaning “America’s ability to defend its allies, its partners, and its own vital interests is increasingly in doubt.”
 In a Wall Street Journal article headlined “Don’t Cut Military Spending Mr. President,” Senate and House Armed Services committee chairs James Inhofe and Mac Thornberry claimed the military is in “crisis” after “inadequate budgets for nearly a decade,” and that “any cut in the Defense budget would be a senseless step backward.”
 More centrist outlets concurred.
 Forbes Magazine began its article with the words, “The security and well-being of the United States are at greater risk than at any time in decades,” recommending a “sensible and consistent increase” to the budget.
 Bloombergrecommended a consistent increase in military spending of 3 percent above inflation for five to 10 years, while Reuters noted the increased “risk” of a lower military budget.
 More

 STOP WASTING MONEY ON THE PENTAGON